-Once responses have been reviewed and found to be responsive by the purchasing office, the procurement official will provide members of the evaluation team copies of the qualified responses.
+Once responses have been reviewed and found to be responsive by the purchasing office, the evaluation team leader will provide members of the evaluation team copies of the qualified responses.
+Some evaluations are conducted with the evaluation team in the same room evaluating the responses at the same time.
+This may facilitate questions by team members to purchasing staff or technical experts.

-Evaluation team members may work from their respective workspaces.
-Purchasing staff and technical experts need to be available to answer technical questions regarding responses.
-For example, if a response recommends the use of a software product one of the team members is not familiar with, the member should discuss the pros/cons of this software with a technical expert if the member is allowed to do so by the evaluation guide; otherwise, if not allowed to conduct independent conversations, all questions must be presented to the procurement official, who may seek out the answers to questions.
+Alternatively, evaluation team members may work from their respective workspaces.
+In that case, purchasing staff and technical experts need to be available to answer technical questions regarding responses.
+For example, if a response recommends the use of a software product one of the team members is not familiar with, the member should discuss the pros/cons of this software with a technical expert if the member is allowed to do so by the evaluation guide; otherwise, if not allowed to conduct independent conversations, all questions must be presented to the team leader, who may seek out the answers to questions.
 Evaluation team members should only ask questions in the areas related to the evaluation criteria presented in the solicitation in accordance with the evaluation guide.

-Once the evaluations are complete, the procurement official will collect all of the evaluation score sheets and the responses.
-The procurement official totals the score sheets and verifies the accuracy of calculations for input into the final evaluation formula.
+Once the evaluations are complete, the team leader will collect all of the evaluation score sheets and the responses.
+The team leader totals the score sheets and verifies the accuracy of calculations for input into the final evaluation formula.

-If it is apparent that one or more team members' evaluations differ significantly from the majority, the procurement official should conduct a meeting with all team members to discuss the situation to ensure the criteria was clear to all team members and that information was not overlooked or misunderstood.
+If it is apparent that one or more team members' evaluations differ significantly from the majority, the team leader should conduct a meeting with all team members to discuss the situation to ensure the criteria was clear to all team members and that information was not overlooked or misunderstood.
 If after this discussion, a team member feels that he/she did not understand the criteria, the requirement, or missed information that was included in the response, the member, at his own discretion, may revise his evaluation score.
 Under no circumstances should any team member attempt to pressure other members to change evaluation scores.

-It is recommended that the cost or price information be scored by the purchasing office as cost/price is an objective criteria that should be calculated through predetermined formulas outlined in a spreadsheet.
+It is recommended that the cost or price information be scored by the purchasing office as cost/price is an objective criterion that should be calculated through predetermined formulas outlined in a spreadsheet.